Carol Cram at Pratto del Valle in Prato

 The design of the theater is inspired by ancient Roman theaters and features an elliptical terraced auditorium, framed by a colonnade, and a frieze topped by statues.

-The elliptical auditorium where we sat facing the stage
+The elliptical auditorium where I sat facing the stage

 The rectangular stage is bound by a massive proscenium with two orders of architecture and consisting of three arcades that are divided by half-columns.
 As you sit in the steeply tiered auditorium, you peer into the arcades to see shadowy streets curving into darkness.